subsquid/docs/docs/tutorials/create-a-simple-squid.md

 ```

 :::info
-Pay attention to the `addEvent` functions here.
-In the first two cases, with respect to the template, we have added the `extrinsic` and `call` fields to the object, signaling to the processor that we request that additional information.
-In the third function call, for the `Swork.WorksReportSuccess` event, we omitted the `DataSelection` object, which means we don't want to filter incoming information at all.
+Take note of the `addEvent` functions here.
+In the first two cases, we have added the `extrinsic` and `call` fields to the object.
+This signals to the processor that we request this additional information.
+In the third function call, for the `Swork.WorksReportSuccess` event, we omitted the `DataSelection` object.
+This means we don't want to filter incoming information at all.
 :::

-Next, because the added and deleted files are matrices, we are going to declare a function to handle that, for our own convenience.
-Simply add this code to the `src/processor.ts` file, anywhere.
+Since the added and deleted files are matrices, we are now, for our own convenience, going to need to declare a function.
+Simply add this code to the `src/processor.ts` file:

 ```typescript
 function stringifyArray(list: any[]): any[] {